xuzhi2021/ESCodeGen/README.md

 ### **Exclusion Criteria for the Literature Review**:
 1. Papers that are either not in English or not published in scholarly journals or conferences (This process is marked as “Exclude” in the workflow)

-2. Irrelevant papers that: (This process is marked as as “Select” in the workflow)
+2. Irrelevant papers that: (This process is marked as as “Select” in the workflow):

     a. only reflect on the keywords in sections like “Discussion” or “Related Work” instead of discussing the keyword itself

     b. superficially mention the keywords, but do not focus on ethical sourcing issues